 Yale Medicine's Nina Bernstein wasn’t used to being on the receiving end of a scary medical diagnosis.
 Then she got cancer, which she diagnosed herself.

 Yale Medicine encourages exercise as a way to promote airway clearance for people suffering from cystic fibrosis.

 One Yale Medicine patient's participation in cancer clinical trials helped restore her health and contributed to research and the well-being of others.

-Yale Medicine dermatologists (and spouses) Brittany Craiglow and Brett King are using an arthritis drug to treat alopecia areata, which causes hair loss.
+Yale Medicine dermatologist Brett King, MD, is using an arthritis drug to treat alopecia areata, which causes hair loss.

 Faced with extensive surgery for thyroid cancer, one patient sought a second opinion at Yale Medicine.
 A pathologist saved her from unnecessary surgery.

 Yale Medicine Center for Musculoskeletal Care provides multidisciplinary care for patients with problems affecting the muscles, joints, bones and nerves.